p16/paypal-rest-api-client/README.md

 **TO-DO for release 0.1**

-1. Wrinte classes and methods documentation
+1. Write classes and methods documentation
 2. Move PayPalJsonSchemaValidator into a standalone repo (?)